 The superbly photogenic Colle delle Finestre is a highlight of this ride.
 It gains 1700m height over 18km and the upper 8km is a dirt road.
-The gradient is consistent as this road was built by the military in the 18th century, apparently they could drag artillery up a 9% gradient.
-The climb changes from narrow wooded roads with switchback after switchback (really - one every 100m or so) over a stream flowing under old stone bridges into a dirt road from heaven for the last handful of kilometres and 700m of climbing.
+The gradient is consistent as this road was built by the military in the 18th century, apparently they could drag artillery up a 9% slope.
+The climb changes from narrow wooded roads with switchback after switchback (really - one every 100m or so) over a stream flowing under old stone bridges, to a dirt road from heaven for the last handful of kilometres and 700m of climbing.

-It's been riddden by the Giro d'Italia a few times but don't let that make you think it's easy-going on skinny tyres.
-It was smoothed out especially for the Giro and within weeks was back to the more usual conditions.
+It's been riddden by the Giro d'Italia a few times but don't let that make you think it's easy-going on skinny tyres - it was smoothed out especially for the Giro and within weeks was back to the more usual conditions.
 At the col there is a fort and monuments to Giro stage winners.
-The views are expansive and there's only a couple of km of tarmac between here and the famous Strada del'Assietta.
+The views are expansive and there's only a couple of km of tarmac between here and the famous Strada dell'Assietta.

 The main track of the Assietta is not a road less travelled though.
 It's famous for good reasons so the track can be in a wide range of conditions depending on recent weather and traffic.
 Riding through here mid-week outside of the main season means it's quieter and late night or early morning riders may be rewarded.